essexcountycouncil/essex-county-council-digital-manual/Design-system/Elements-and-Components/footer.md

       </div>
     </footer>

+## When to use the footer

+Use the footer on every Essex County Council website that uses the Essex County Council branding.

+## When not to use the footer

+Do not use the footer on any website that does not use the Essex County Council branding.

-## Using the footer
+## How to use the footer

-The footer is displayed at the bottom of every page and is consistent across the entire site.

-It should provide users with supplementary information, such as social media links, contact links and copyright information.
+Place the Footer at the bottom of every page.
+Nothing should be placed below it.
+Avoid adding extra links unles completely nescessary.